 So while Selenium can be used to test browser-based processes, teams have to rely on a combination of manual testing, automation frameworks, and automation vendors to regression test their ecosystem end-to-end.

-An explosion of funding into new FinTech solutions over the past four years is putting increased pressure on traditional banks to modernize their services.
+An explosion of funding into new FinTech solutions has put increased pressure on traditional banks to modernize their services.

 This weight falls on development teams who are expected to update and release changes to their system faster than before.